iltommi/qdb-documentation/source/concepts/data_storage.rst

 .. math::
     \tau:x \to \frac{1}{{\lambda(N)}^{x}}

-This formula assumes that failures are unrelated, which is never completly the case.
+This formula assumes that failures are unrelated, which is never completely the case.
 For example, the failure rates of blades in the same enclosure is correlated.
 However, the formula is a good enough approximation to exhibit the exponential relation between replication and reliability.

 .. tip::
     A replication factor of two is a good compromise between reliability and memory usage as it gives a quadratic increase on reliablity while increasing memory usage by a factor two.